GK1023PRO/networkwalks-B082-week3-Phase1-2/README.md

 | Kali Linux restart | No change |
 | Host-computer restart | No change |

-The evidence establishes that Kali Linux retained Internet connectivity and successfully resolved the target hostname while HTTP and HTTPS connections were not being accepted at the time of testing.
+The available evidence establishes that the Kali Linux environment retained Internet connectivity and successfully resolved the target hostname while the tested HTTP and HTTPS connections were not being accepted at that time.

 The available evidence does not establish the underlying reason for the external service's unavailability.
-The condition is therefore documented as a troubleshooting observation rather than a confirmed vulnerability.
+Therefore, the connectivity condition is documented as a **troubleshooting observation rather than a confirmed vulnerability**.

 #### W3-OPTIONAL2 Current Result

-The controlled localhost authentication laboratory was completed successfully and validated the authentication-testing methodology within the locally controlled environment.
+The controlled localhost authentication laboratory was completed successfully and demonstrated that the authentication-testing methodology functioned correctly within the locally controlled environment.

 The Mediroza Hospital assessment has not yet reached a final result because the external web service became unavailable during the ongoing activity.